Home Blog 6 of our Favourite Experiences to have in Arctic Europe

 To visit Arctic Europe is to stand on the edge of a towering cliff at the northernmost point on mainland Europe.
 It’s about sleeping on a bed of ice or navigating frozen lakes with reigns between your fingers.
 Here are 6 of our favourite one-and-only Arctic experiences you can have in this unique place…

-1. Husky Sledding through the Arctic
+1. Husky sledding through the frozen landscapes

-2. Stay in an aurora bubble
+2. Stay in an aurora cabin

 3. Watch out for the northern lights at wilderness Camp Nikka